 Singing: Regardless of whether you’re off-key or pitch-perfect, your baby loves the sound of your voice.
 The next time your baby is crying, try singing anything from classic baby lullabies to more modern songs for kids.

 Pacifiers: Pacifiers help comfort babies through non-nutritive sucking.
 Try offering your baby a pacifier the next time they’re crying to calm them down.

-Smart sleepers: The latest in baby sleep technology, SNOO Smart Sleeper automatically detects your baby’s crying and uses gentle rocking and white noise to soothe and calm crying.
-Best of all, SNOO is currently being evaluated by the FDA for its potential to reduce the risk of SIDS.
-It’s the safest and most secure place for a baby to sleep, and you can even rent SNOO for a low monthly price.
+SNOO: The latest in baby sleep technology, SNOO Smart Sleeper automatically detects your baby’s crying and uses gentle rocking and white noise to soothe and calm crying.
+Best of all, SNOO has been FDA De Novo Authorized for its ability to keep babies on the back!
+SNOO's safe and secure place for a baby to sleep, and you can even rent SNOO for a low monthly price.